BM345/NagwaSchemas/describing_workflows.md

 Each `<status>` element can have a `category` attribute.
 This can be used to identify groups of related statuses.
 For example, the statuses 'Creative Design' and 'Creative Design Review' are both part of the creative design process, so might both have `category="creative_design"`.
 This can allow for a more intuitive, automatic colour-coding of statuses in the user-interface.

 Similarly, each `<transition>` element has a `type` attribute.
 This can be set to one of three values: `submit`, `approve`, or `reject`.
 This attribute is useful for automatically setting the colour of the buttons that developers and designers will see.
 If a developer or designer has the option to 'approve' an entity in some way, then we would probably want that button to appear green, whereas if they have the option to 'reject' an entity, then we would probably want that button to appear red or orange.

+Each `<transition>` element can also have a `comment_required` attribute, which can be set to `true` or `false`.
+This indicates whether a developer must add a comment in order to execute a transition.
+This is generally the case for transitions that represent rejections.
+If this attribute is left out, it is assumed to have a value of `false`.

 Each `<rule>` element has an `allow_if` attribute.
 The value of this attribute is a predicate describing a condition under which the transition is allowed.
 The predicate requires a special syntax - this is done in order to keep the structure of the XML simple and readable.
 However, since we only expect a relatively small number of different kinds of rules in workflows, it will be possible to interpret these predicates just with regular expressions.
 Rules combine with logical AND rather than logical OR - in other words, all rules must be followed for a transition to be possible.
 If a transition has no rules to it, then it is always allowed.